Archive for June 2008

 Impedance matching is the principle behind radio tuning (and hence a connection to communication).
 In brief, radio tuning works as follows: impedance varies with signal frequency (or wavelength); so, for a fixed impedance, signals of a specific frequency – the tuned frequency – will be “let through” while the others will be “blocked”2.
 Although I’ve been using frequency as the variable here, I could just as well have used wavelength as the two are related.
 So, the wavelength metaphor that I used earlier is really quite apt- if the other party is on a different wavelength they will not get the message.

 Anyway, this technical term from physics and electrical engineering has a history of being appropriated by other fields (see this post, for example).
-As an example from software development, the object-oriented programming crowd use the term to refer to the mismatch between data representations in a relational and object-oriented worlds (also see this post on Phil Haack’s blog).
+As an example from software development, the object-oriented programming crowd use the term to refer to the mismatch between data representations in a relational and object-oriented worlds.
 The term has a nice “jargony” feel about it.
 And seeing that it’s been appropriated by others before, I have no hesitation in appropriating it for the communication lexicon.

 Why are communication impedance mismatches common on projects?